-In the vast majority of cases, legal service providers and claims management companies (CMCs) and their customers enjoy good working relationships and get to a satisfactory result.
+In the vast majority of cases, legal service providers and their customers enjoy good working relationships and get to a satisfactory result.
 This is managed even though they are often dealing with difficult and stressful matters.

 If things do go wrong, however, you have a right to make a complaint to explain why you are not happy.
 This guide is to support you when making a complaint to your service provider and to explain what you should expect from them once they’ve received it.